LLNL/axom/src/components/shroud/docs/types.rst

-the result back into the ``dest`` argument and deletes the scratch space.  ``shroud_FccCopy`` is a function provided by Shroud which copies character into the destination up to ``Ndest`` characters, then blank fill any remaining space.
+the result back into the ``dest`` argument and deletes the scratch space.  ``shroud_FccCopy`` is a function provided by Shroud which copies character into the destination up to ``Ndest`` characters, then blank fills any remaining space.

 The Fortran interface is generated::